Built for Better Retention

 hours saved

-vs traditional long-form training
+versus long-form training

 The problem with traditional training